|

-For tens of thousands of years the dog has coexisted
+For tens of thousands of years the

-with them in ways that they recognise, and fulfil their needs as
+dogs, communicate with them in ways that they understand, and create

 Interpreting dog behaviour correctly is fundamental to the prevention